2nPlusOne/2nPlusOne.github.io/pages/karma.md

-## Karma - Traditional Tibetan Thangka Artist Turned Contemporary Painter
+## Karma - Thangka Artist Turned Contemporary Painter
 ![Karma](../images/karma.jpg)

 **What artistic medium do you primarily work with?**